Several hospitals in rural and Northern Manitoba continue to experience ER closures or reduced hours.

 Interlake / Eastern Manitoba

-The Interlake-Eastern region has 12 hospitals, though only two have ERs that have been reliably open 24/7.
-Several others are open but face frequent or occasional closures.
-Some hospitals have ERs that are closed on a full-time basis.
+The Interlake-Eastern region has 12 hospitals, though only one has an ER that is reliably open 24/7.
+Seven others are open but face frequent or occasional closures.
+Some health centres have ERs that are suspended on a full-time basis or closed long term.

-The Southern region has 17 hospitals, but only four have ERs that have been reliably open 24/7.
-There are five others that are open with part time hours.
-Some hospitals have ERs that are closed on a full-time basis.
+The Southern region has 17 hospitals, but only three have ERs that have been reliably open 24/7.
+There are six others that are open with part time hours or periodic closures.
+Some health centres have ERs that are suspended full-time or closed long-term.

 For non-emergency services, please contact your primary care provider or the Medical Clinic near you or call Health Links – Info Santé at 1−888−315−9257.